e-loue/pyke/README.txt

 The web_framework example uses the sqlgen example.
 This demonstrates the use of multiple rule bases.
-The web_framework is a WSGI application that uses the HTMLTemplate package (install this with "sudo easy_install HTMLTemplate", be sure to get version 1.5 or later).
+The web_framework is a WSGI application that uses the HTMLTemplate package (install this as administrator with "easy_install HTMLTemplate" -- be sure to get version 1.5 or later).
 It gets the column names from the HTMLTemplate and feeds those to the sqlgen example to generate a plan to retrieve the data.
 It then builds a plan to populate the template and return the finished HTML document.
 It also caches the plans so that they don't have to be re-generated for each request.
 This makes it run a full 10 times faster than the same example done in TurboGears 2!
 The example includes a wsgiref simple_server setup to run it as an http server so that you can access it through your browser.

 The learn_pyke example is an incomplete attempt at a computer based training program.
 It only deals with the topic of pattern matching.
 It is left here